LabShengLi/nanome/index.md

 nextflow -v
 ```

+> :blush: **If you are HPC users, enter into an interactive node before running pipeline.**

 Enter an interactive node with 8 cpus for parallelly job running (HPC users only):

 ```
 srun --pty -q batch --time=08:00:00 --mem=25G -n 8  bash
 ```

 Run Nanome consensus pipeline for 5mC detection:

 ```
 module load singularity
 mkdir nanome